 The Inca Trail is no easy feat, there is the high altitude, steep climbs and lots of stairs.
 I considered myself a fit person but hiking the Dead Woman’s Pass was one of the toughest days of hiking I have experienced.
-Despite it being a challenge it is well worth it and it should be on your dream list!
+Despite it being a challenge it is well worth it and it should be on your bucket list!

 What to expect